Dongdongzhoujyu/SingleChannelNet/README.md

 ## Summary ##
+Data preparation

+1. The format of data and label is .h5 and .csv, respectively.
+2. Many-to-one scheme:

 Run this script to show a summary of the performance of our DeepSleepNet compared with the state-of-the-art hand-engineering approaches.
 The performance metrics are overall accuracy (ACC), precision (PR), recall (RE), F1 score (F1), and Cohen’s kappa coefficient (K).